A fillet knife is a crucial tool when you decide to process the fish you caught. Here are the best ones on the market.

-There are three characteristics that a quality filet knife blade has to fulfill: it needs to be thin, strong and yet flexible.
+There are three characteristics that a quality filet knife blade has to fulfil: it needs to be thin, strong and yet flexible.
 A high quality steel (often made in Japan or made in Germany) ensures a thin and sharp blade.

-Another aspect you should pay attention to when choosing a filleting knife is the handle.
+Another aspect you should pay attention to is the handle.
 Some filleting knives are made from one piece of steel, others have handles made of plastic or wood.
 An ergonomic shape of the handle will ensure a tight fit and safe cutting.

 Guarantee and Price

 The price range of filleting knives is big.
 You can get started with around $25 and spend several hundred dollars if you want to.
 It comes down to taste and exclusivity in the end.
 You should look for a guarantee as fillet knives can break despite being flexible.
 Quality manufacturers often offer a lifetime guarantee.